musikele/musikele.github.io/_drafts/tips-tricks-from-my-linux-experience.md

 ## How to backup a Linux system?

 When I switched to MacOS everybody was talking about how _advanced_, _superior_, _cool_ was Time Machine, the backup solution every Mac has already installed.
 It is actually very nice to use, mainly because the graphics seem to come from the future, but I did not like for one aspect: the backup files were compressed (and encrypted) in a way that only another Mac could understand.

 I am not a fan of vendor lock-in, so I did not want to be obliged to buy Macs forever only because of my backups, so I started looking around at alternatives.
 There are many, either free or payed, but there is one sitting there in your `/usr/bin` called **rsync**.

 **Rsync** is a Unix tool to synchronize the content of a folder on another position, that can bee over the net, or another hard disk.
 It is capable of everything you can think of - preserving attributes, navigating symlinks, crypt files, incremental backups, etc. - and has a very nice man page.

 So I decided to build [my own backup script](https://github.com/musikele/backupscript).
 It's written in bash, it will take your data from your home directory to a network position using SSH.
 It will also copy only differences in files, and hard linking unchanged files, so everytime I run it I get a snapshot of my pc that takes the smallest possible space.

 If you can access a network position with ssh access (without password), you can schedule a cron job to run every X hours and have a full backup of your computer.

 Nice, isn't it?
 However, I ended up not using my script.

 A backup is a critical process and must run flawlessly without hassles, without the user even knowing it's running.
 In my case, since my solution was "homemade", I had to check every now and then if it was working, and what was going on, etc.

 After a couple of years of honoured service I ended up using [Duplicati](https://www.duplicati.com/), an open source .NET project that has a lot of features for the backup nerds like me.

 So next question: where I am storing all the data?

 ## buy (or build) a NAS

-The problem:
+The problem: decouple my life from Dropbox, Google Drive, etc. I have more than 100+ GB of data, up to 2003, that I want to preserve forever.
+Also, I want to backup my photos and my entire PC, everyday, twice per day.
+Buying space from one of those accounts can cost up to 100€ per year.

+But I'm a nerd and I want to do it myself!

+What I am looking for is a **NAS** (_Network Attached Storage_), basically a Server connected to the internet.
+After having looked around, building one means you have time,  knowledge and a spare computer.
+I did not have time and a spare computer so I decided to buy one :)

+I bought a NAS with two 3TB hard disks, total expense 320€, duplicated in a RAID 1 configuration.
+This means that the two disks are exact clones and when a disk will fail I can substitute it with a new one and the system will autoclone the disks.

+But buying a NAS it's not only great because of the power you get,